dentarg/auth0-blog/_posts/2017-05-16-Introducting_Auth0_Extend_the_new_way_to_extend_your_SaaS.markdown

 ---
 layout: post_extend
 is_extend: true
-title: "Auth0 Extend, the new way to extend your SaaS"
+title: "Introducing Auth0 Extend, the new way to extend your SaaS"
-description: "Learn about Auth0 Extend, a new Serverless extensibility platform, which enables rapidly extending and customizing your SaaS"
+description: "Learn about Auth0 Extend, a new Serverless extensibility platform which enables rapidly extending and customizing your SaaS"
 date: 2017-05-16 01:00
 category: Announcement
 is_non-tech: false